White papers are a game-changer when it comes to building authority, credibility, and thought leadership.

 The longer prospects spend consuming your content, the more likely they’ll reach the bottom of your sales funnel.

 It’s already established that B2B leads spend a lot of time reading white papers.
 You just need to offer them solutions that directly address or align with the facts you present.
-Play your cards right and generating conversions from white papers shouldn’t be a problem.
+Play your cards right, and generating conversions from your efforts shouldn’t be a problem.

 7. Bring traffic to old posts and pages